resource0x/concert0x/doodle-script.md

 ![F# Minor scale](https://dl.dropboxusercontent.com/s/3fjxfggfew3its6/F%23-minor.jpg?dl=0)

 The scale changes in every bar (according to the chord progression we chose for the tune), so in each bar we have a different configuration.
 Notes 'work' like a group of musicians, which change their roles during the performance of the song: some come into the front stage, others recede into the background etc. K-notes are similar to soloists, they are featured prominently in the time span of the bar; s-notes serve as a glue for k-notes; c-notes are also used as a glue in some contexts.
-(This only can be demonstrated on examples)
+(This can only be demonstrated on examples)

 The reason why this glue works is this: each scale induces a kind of vector field (or: **landscape**) of tensions and resolutions, with the forces of attraction acting between some notes.
-Accurate verbal description of this 'field' is difficult, because it all depends on tempo, rhythm, style and general context.
+Accurate verbal description of this 'field' is difficult - it all depends on tempo, rhythm, style and general context.

 The scales having the same intervalic structure, but starting on different notes, constitute the class of equivalence called "scale category".
 Example of scale category: major scale, having the following structure: `x +2c +2c +1c +2c +2c +2c +1c`, where starting point x is a parameter.
 For every x, we can build scale instance xM having x as a starting note (root), e.g. C#M is a major scale starting on note C#.

 In doodle script, we have all commonly used scales (pre)defined in terms of note properties rather than intervals.
 E.g. Major scale is defined as an array of 12 note types: `k c s c k s c k c s c s`.
 We can create an instance: `MajorScale.getInstance("c")`, and redirect all requests for step calculations to this instance; runtime is doing it behind the scenes while processing the notation.

-As a degenerate case of scale, we have chromatic scale, defined as "s s s s s s s s s s s" (that is, "every note is a scale note, with no chord notes").
+As a degenerate case of scale, we have chromatic scale, defined as "s s s s s s s s s s s" (that is, every note is a scale note, with no chord notes).

 NOTE: the notion of scale, as defined above, is intentionally simplified.
 The way how scales are used in jazz is not that straighforward, but we need to start with a simple concept.